Weeks ago, I was listening to a beautiful talk by one of my

 (with plates still on the table), we study.

-Some nights it's for 5 minutes, and other nights, when time has
+Some nights it's for 5 minutes, and other nights when time has

-talking about a certain topic or question.
+talking about a specific topic or question.

 Christian and I know our study each night won't be perfect,

 and some form of failure is inevitable.

 But our family wants and needs the

 "profound blessings" that we know we can receive